sourcedelica/experiments-c/scopes.md

 would be defined by this stack of configurations:

 - Report Service
-- Report Service - Environment specific
-- Report Service - AppID specific
+- Logging
 - Base Service
-- Base Service - Environment specific
 - Data Client
-- Data Client - Environment specific
 - Login Client
-- Login Client - Environment specific
+- Environment-specific
+- AppID-specific

 All of the configuration files are merged together, with values in files lower in the list overriding values with the same key in higher-level